rbleattler/mdop-docs/mdop/mbam-v2/mbam-20-planning-checklist-mbam-2.md

 This checklist can be used to help you plan for preparing your computing environment for Microsoft BitLocker Administration and Monitoring (MBAM) deployment.

 **Note**
-This checklist outlines the recommended steps and a high-level list of items to consider when planning for an Microsoft BitLocker Administration and Monitoring deployment.
+This checklist outlines the recommended steps and a high-level list of items to consider when planning for a Microsoft BitLocker Administration and Monitoring deployment.
 It is recommended that you copy this checklist into a spreadsheet program and customize it for your use.